Aegina: Municipality

 The regional capital is the town of Aegina, situated at the northwestern end of the island.
 Due to its proximity to Athens, it is a popular vacation place during the summer months, with quite a few Athenians owning second houses on the island.
+The buildings of the island are examples of Neoclassical architecture with a strong folk element, built in the 19th century.

 Province

 The province of Aegina (Επαρχία Αίγινας) was one of the provinces of the Attica Prefecture and was created in 1833 as part of Attica and Boeotia Prefecture.
-Its territory corresponded with that of the current municipalities Aegina and Agkistri.
-It was abolished in 2006.
+Its territory corresponded with that of the current municipalities Aegina and Agkistri until its abolishment in 2006.

 Geography

 Aegina is roughly triangular in shape, approximately 15 km from east to west and 10 km from north to south, with an area of 87.41 km2.

 An extinct volcano constitutes two-thirds of Aegina.
 The northern and western sides consist of stony but fertile plains, which are well cultivated and produce luxuriant crops of grain, with some cotton, vines, almonds, olives and figs, but the most characteristic crop of Aegina today (2000s) is pistachio.
-Economically, the sponge fisheries are of notable importance.
+Economically, the sponge fisheries are of importance.
 The southern volcanic part of the island is rugged and mountainous, and largely barren.
 Its highest rise is the conical Mount Oros (531 m) in the south, and the Panhellenian ridge stretches northward with narrow fertile valleys on either side.

 The beaches are also a popular tourist attraction.
-Hydrofoil ferries from Piraeus take only forty minutes to reach Aegina; the regular ferry takes about an hour, with ticket prices for adults within the 4–15 euro range.
+Hydrofoil ferries from Piraeus take only forty minutes to reach Aegina; the regular ferry takes about an hour.
 There are regular bus services from Aegina town to destinations throughout the island such as Agia Marina.
 Portes is a fishing village on the east coast.

 Climate

-Aegina has a hot semi-arid climate (Köppen climate classification: BSh).
-It is one of the driest places in Greece.
+Aegina island has a hot semi-arid climate (Köppen climate classification: BSh) with an average annual temperature of around 20.0 °C and an average annual precipitation of less than 340 mm.